-To align all CTE programs with regional workforce needs to ensure all programs lead to a livable wage, the college will grow credit for prior learning (CPL) and mapping articulated pathways (MAP), establish competency-based education (CBE), expand experimental learning, implement workforce-oriented academic programming, and develop micro-credentials.
+To align all CTE programs with regional workforce needs and ensure all programs lead to a livable wage, the college will grow credit for prior learning (CPL), establish competency-based education (CBE), expand experimental learning, implement workforce-oriented academic programming, and develop micro-credentials.

-This will be achieved by increasing the number of courses with articulation agreements; increasing the number of MAP programs; implementing CBE for the Culinary Arts Associate's Degree; increasing the number of internships, apprenticeships, externships, and research projects; implementing faculty-led development of academic programs (including degrees certificates, and courses); conducting labor marketing and employer needs analyses and developing a list of micro-credentials align with key industries; developing an upper-division forensics course; documenting the number of program awards earned in emerging disciplines.
+This will be achieved by increasing the number of courses with articulation agreements; increasing the number of courses that are articulated through the MAP platform; implementing CBE for the Culinary Arts Associate's Degree; increasing the number of internships, apprenticeships, externships, and research projects; implementing faculty-led development of academic programs (including degrees certificates, and courses); conducting labor marketing and employer needs analyses and developing a list of micro-credentials align with key industries; developing an upper-division forensics course; documenting the number of program awards earned in emerging disciplines.

-Strategy Metrics Grow Credit for Prior Learning (CPL) & Mapping Increase the number of courses with articulation agreement.
-Articulated Pathways (MAP) Increase number of MAP programs.
+Strategy Metrics Grow Credit for Prior Learning (CPL) & Mapping Articulated Pathways (MAP) Increase the number of courses with articulation agreements.
+Increase the number of courses that are articulated through the MAP platform.
 Establish Competency- Based Education (CBE) Implement CBE for Culinary Arts associate's degree.
 Expand Experiential Learning Increase number of Internships, apprenticeships, externships, and research projects.
 Workforce-oriented academic programming Implement development/revision of academic programs, including degrees, certificates, and courses.
 Increase number of students entering health-related graduate programs after completing the BS degree.
-Increase number of career exploration workshops or speaker series hosted annually. % attained living wage 6 ; job similarity rate.
-7 Develop Micro-Credentials Conduct labor market and employer needs analysis and develop list of micro-credentials aligned with key industries.
+Increase number of career exploration workshops or speaker series hosted annually. % attained living wage 7 ; job similarity rate.
+8 Develop Micro-Credentials Conduct labor market and employer needs analysis and develop list of micro-credentials aligned with key industries.
 Develop an upper-division forensics course.
 Document number of program awards earned in emerging disciplines.

-$^{^6}$ % attained the living wage is a performance metric used by CCC.
+^{7 %} attained the living wage is a performance metric used by CCC.
 It tracks the percentage of BC CTE students who exited their program and are earning at or above a living wage in Kern County.

-7 Job similarity rate indicates percent of students who got a job that matches what they studied at BC.
+8 Job similarity rate indicates percent of students who got a job that matches what they studied at BC.